lenaye/zaqgyi-unicode-file-converter/README.md

 file_four.uni.txt <br>

 <b>To Do:</b>
-Extend the directory scanner to parse through the entire sub-directory tree and convert all files within them
+Extend the directory scanner to parse through the entire sub-directory tree and convert all files within them.
+This will be suitable for converting, for example, an entire website written in ZG by converting all HTML files.